-These PD experiences each have a different ‘focus’ topic and explore the concepts of the Program, both within the context of supporting teachers, educators and staff as they move forward with their own ongoing personal and professional development as well as applying the learning outcomes with the children.
+There are 3 online and on demand PD experiences each have a different ‘focus’ topic and explore the concepts of the Program, both within the context of supporting teachers, educators and staff as they move forward with their own ongoing personal and professional development as well as applying the learning outcomes with the children.

 How much training is required for teachers/educators to deliver the program?

 A fully scripted Program Introduction Powerpoint Presentation is included in the Program Pack and once the team have perused their Program Pack, familiarized themselves with the Positive Living Skills concepts Resource videos/documents , browsed through the scripted learning experiences and resources, they are ready to start sharing the program with children!